stevekuznetsov/GoTools/README.md

 #### Tests

-GoTools integrates the Sublime Text build system with `go test`.
+GoTools integrates the Sublime Text test system with `go test`.

 GoTools attempts to "do what you mean" depending on context.
 For instance, when using "Run Test at Cursor" in a test file which requires an `integration` Go build tag, GoTools will notice this and automatically add `-tags integration` to the test execution.